villekf/OMEGA-doc/docs/source/algorithms.rst

 Similar to OSEM, but has guaranteed convergence and is dependent on the relaxation parameter lambda (or lambdaN in Python), see RELAXATION PARAMETER.
 Slower to converge than OSEM.
 Can be used with or without subsets.
 Note that the default lambda values might not work with RAMLA.
 Not recommended for CT but has transmission tomography based version implemented.
 See BSREM for regularized version.

-EM version based on: https://doi.org/10.1109/42.538946
+ET version based on: https://doi.org/10.1109/42.538946

 MRAMLA
 ^^^^^^

 Unregularized version of the MBSREM.
 Almost identical to RAMLA, i.e. requires lambda, but supports preconditioners.
-EM preconditioner is also highly recommended!
+ET preconditioner is also highly recommended!
 Has some additional steps to guarantee convergence.
 Also has dedicated transmission tomography version.
 Useful for any Poisson-based data, if regularization is not used.

-EM version based on: https://doi.org/10.1109/TMI.2003.812251
+ET version based on: https://doi.org/10.1109/TMI.2003.812251

 ROSEM
 ^^^^^